obzenner/archy/patterns/update_arch_diagram_pattern.md

 - For C4 diagrams, ensure:
   - Mermaid syntax follows the CRITICAL SYNTAX RULES above
   - All new components are properly represented with square brackets [] only
+  - **USE ACTUAL SERVICE NAMES from the code changes, not generic names like "New Service" - instead use "UserAuthService", "PaymentProcessorAPI", etc.**
   - Relationships and communication flows are accurate
   - Styling and naming conventions are consistent
   - Never use parentheses () in node names